 Yes!
 English muffins could be frozen!
-Make homemade english muffins as instructed in the recipe and cool completely before placing into a gallon-sized freezer bag.
+Make homemade English muffins as instructed in the recipe and cool completely before placing them into a gallon-sized freezer bag.
 Freeze up to 3 months.

 To Reheat frozen English Muffins: thaw overnight before cutting in half and toasting.

-To Reheat leftover English Muffins: remove from the fridge and slice english muffins in half.
+To Reheat leftover English Muffins: remove them from the fridge and slice English muffins in half.
 Toast or broil in the oven tops up (if feeding a crowd.)
 Spread with jam or butter.

 To Make a Sourdough Starter from Scratch:

-Day 2: feed your starter everyday with equal amounts of water and flour (100 grams each) for unto 7 days or until it passes the float test.
+Day 2: feed your starter every day with equal amounts of water and flour (100 grams each) for up to 7 days or until it passes the float test.

 **The float test is when you drop a piece of starter into a glass of water and if the homemade starter is active it will float to the top.

-Note: it may take unto 20 days for the a homemade starter to be active if it is fed everyday at room temperature.
+Note: it may take up to 20 days for the homemade starter to be active if it is fed every day at room temperature.